All Episodes

 So can't blame any of this on the Republicans.

-Five million members.
+5 million members.

-AFL CIO leaders on Monday approved an ambitious and expensive political strategy aimed at mobilizing their members to put Democrats back in control of Congress and several state legislatures.
+AFL-CIO leaders on Monday approved an ambitious and expensive political strategy aimed at mobilizing their members to put Democrats back in control of Congress and several state legislatures.

-It's worked out so well for them in the recent past.
+Of course, it's worked out so well for them in the recent past.

-Why why shouldn't they why shouldn't they continue?
+Why shouldn't they continue?

 Makes total sense.